A comparison between Shapefit compression and Full-Modelling method with PyBird for DESI 2024 and beyond

-Without using the emulators or Taylor expansion, the first advantage of \textit{ShapeFit} over \textit{Full-Modelling} fit is that \textit{ShapeFit} does not require recalculating the linear matter power spectrum for each iteration of MCMC.
-Furthermore, although the scaling term in the right-hand-side of equation~(\ref{eq: m}) depends on \(k\).
-It has been shown in \citep{Brieden_2021} that the scaling terms can be taken out of the loop integrals.
-Therefore, we can simply multiply the scaling terms by the template loop terms to get the new ones similar to scaling the power spectrum with \(\sigma_8\) (see equation (3.9) of \citep{Brieden_2021} for more detail).
-In \textsc{PyBird}, the IR-resummation terms are also separated based on their loop order.
-Therefore, we can easily multiply the scaling factor in equation~(\ref{eq: m}) to the template IR-resummation terms to get the new ones.
-Lastly, the first step of \textit{ShapeFit} is model-independent, so we only have to assume the cosmological models when we convert the \textit{ShapeFit} parameters to the cosmological parameters.
+Several differences exist between implementing \textit{ShapeFit} and \textit{Full-Modelling} even in the same model.
+Firstly, \textit{ShapeFit} does not require recalculating the linear matter power spectrum for each iteration of MCMC.
+Secondly, although the scaling term in the right-hand-side of equation~(\ref{eq: m}) depends on \(k\), Ref.~\citep{Brieden_2021} suggests we can take the scaling terms out of the loop integrals.
+Therefore, we can multiply the scaling terms by the template loop terms to get the new ones similar to scaling the power spectrum with \(\sigma_8\) (see equation (3.9) of Ref.~\citep{Brieden_2021} for more detail).
+Equation (\ref{eq:resum}) shows only the matrix \(\mathcal{Q}_{|| N-j}^{ll^*}(n, \alpha, f)\) depends on the growth rate \(f\), so we only have to recompute the matrix \(\mathcal{Q}_{|| N-j}^{ll^*}(n, \alpha, f)\) for each iteration.
+Ref.~\citep{d_Amico_2021} derived the analytical expression for \(\mathcal{Q}_{|| N-j}^{ll^*}(n, \alpha, f)\), so the computation is relatively fast.
+Then, we can rescale the rest of equation (\ref{eq:resum}) with \(\left(\frac{P_{\mathrm{lin}}(k)}{P_{\mathrm{lin}}(k)^{\mathrm{tem}}}\right)^{n + 1}\) for the IR resummation of the linear and counter terms and \(\left(\frac{P_{\mathrm{lin}}(k)}{P_{\mathrm{lin}}(k)^{\mathrm{tem}}}\right)^{n + 2}\) for the IR resummation of the loop terms.
+The definition of the expansion order \(n\) is in equation (\ref{eq:resum}).
+Whether or not the constraints from \textit{ShapeFit} can reproduce those from the more complete \textit{Full-Modelling} approach hence depends on the validity of this approximation as well as the degree to which the four compressed \textit{ShapeFit} parameters capture all the cosmological model dependence in the power spectrum.

+Furthermore, the first step of \textit{ShapeFit} is model-independent, so we only have to assume a cosmological model when we convert the \textit{ShapeFit} parameters to the cosmological parameters.